tlverse/tlverse-handbook/10-tmle3mediate.md

 package](https://github.com/tlverse/tmle3mediate) by _Nima Hejazi, James
 Duncan, and David McCoy_.

-Updated: 2021-10-19
+Updated: 2021-10-20

 \begin{VT1}
 \VH{Learning Objectives}

-1. Appreciate how the presence of a mediating variable in a causal pathway can allow direct and indirect effects of the treatment on the outcome to be defined.
+1. Examine how the presence of post-treatment mediating variables can complicate a causal analysis, and how direct and indirect effects can be defined to resolve these complications.
-2. Describe the major differences between direct and indirect causal effects.
+2. Describe the essential similarities and differences between direct and indirect causal effects, including their definition in terms of stochastic interventions.
-3. Differentiate the joint interventions required to define direct and indirect effects from the static, dynamic, and stochastic interventions that yield the _total_ causal effects previously described.
+3. Differentiate the joint interventions required to define direct and indirect effects from the static, dynamic, and stochastic interventions that yield _total_ causal effects.
 4. Describe the assumptions needed for identification of the natural direct and indirect effects, as well as the limitations of these effect definitions.
-5. Estimate the natural direct and indirect effects of a binary treatment using the `tmle3mediate` `R` package.
+5. Estimate the natural direct and indirect effects for a binary treatment using the `tmle3mediate` `R` package.
 6. Differentiate the population intervention direct and indirect effects of stochastic interventions from the natural direct and indirect effects,